mikeathan/nodeherder/README.md

 TODO:

+## Deployment

+- add build makefile
+- deploy to docker

+## Backend

-add type in device.expose for http data add refresh functionality to ping mqtt device for when we just started server ? add rename functionality add remove /force remove/block functionality add configure exposes device functionality
+- add type in device.expose for http data
+- add refresh functionality to ping mqtt device for when we just started server an we want to awake devices ?
+- add remove /force remove/block functionality
+- add configure exposes device functionality

+- add auth0
+- add support for https and websocket TLS

-http polling devices support
+- http polling devices support
-add more ws operation responses - eg success or error test autiomation loading. configureAction for sanitizing numeric type data do we need to unsubsribe from removed/renamed topic ??
+- add more ws operation responses - eg success or error
+- test autiomation loading. configureAction for sanitizing numeric type data
+- do we need to unsubsribe from removed/renamed topic ??
-Test new logic in RegisterBridge backup automations
+- Test new logic in RegisterBridge
+- backup automations

-###### frontend
+## frontend

-add type in device.expose for http data add functionality to enable/disalbe a trigger add log window in frontend
+- add type in device.expose for http data
+- add functionality to enable/disalbe a trigger
+- add log window in frontend